-A maximum level of toxic heavy metals shall be restricted to below the NOAEL as determined as the health investigation level (See: www.ephc.gov.au).
-This covers the following metals: Arsenic, Barium, Beryllium, Cadmium, Chromium (III and VI), Cobalt, Copper, Lead, Manganese, Mercury, Nickel and Vanadium.
+A maximum level of toxic heavy metals shall be restricted to below the NOAEL as determined as the health investigation level.
+This covers the following metals: Arsenic, Barium, Beryllium, Cadmium, Chromium (III and VI), Cobalt, Copper, Lead, Manganese, Mercury, Nickel, and Vanadium.